Who we are:

 The ethos on which much of the work is based derives from Community Development and Community Relations’ principles.
 These tailor the activities of the Junction and focus on the primary values of moral, civic, social and political education and evaluation.
 The Centre is non-prescriptive and avoids preconceived notions about ‘correct’ solutions.

 The Junction has set up and oversees the management of a number of specific projects, responding to particular needs and working within a timeframe.
-Two major projects currently within the Junction are:
+Three major projects currently within the Junction are:

 - Towards Understanding and Healing – Dealing with the Past through Storytelling and Positive Encounter Dialogue